legoandmars/BeatSaberCustomNotes/README.md

 ## For developers

 ### Contributing to CustomNotes
-In order to build this project, please add your Beat Saber directory path to the `CustomNotes.csproj.user` file located in the project directory like for example this:
+In order to build this project, please add your Beat Saber directory path to the `CustomNotes.csproj.user` file located in the project directory.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>